OkYk/coub2webm/README.md

 mingw packages: 32base msysbase developer-tools powershell

-for *nix replace the powershell with bc float-point calculation (or make defaule static)
+for *nix replace the powershell with bc float-point calculation (or make default static)

-assumes that audio.mp3 and video.mp4 are in the same folder, asks simple questions with defaults available check details in the comments of the script itself
+Latest ".mp3" and ".mp4" are assumed, asks simple questions with defaults available check details in the comments of the script itself